stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Nature/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-Choose one additional cantrip from the divine spell list.
-This cantrip doesn’t count against the number of disciple cantrips that you know.

 You learn the Druidic language.
 Also, you are trained in one of the following skills of your choice: Animal Handling, Nature or Survival.

 ### Charm Animals and Plants